thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 field experience and a considerable amount of testing and verification, there is always a possibility of error.
 Please review the RESTRICTIONS section of documentation.
 Review the material properties.
-Check the inconsistency with another design method (slide rule, manual calculation, etc).
+Check the inconsistency with another design method (hand calculator, spreadsheet calculation, etc.).
 If the problem remains unresolved, please report it via the procedures for opening an issue on GitHub.